 We also provide tuition benefits for spouses.
 Visit the Tuition Discounts page for full details on the tuition benefits for spouses of full time Regent students.

-This is a network of students' wives who gather several times each term in different parts of the city to provide fellowship, support, and a variety of practical advice and care.
+This is a network of students' spouses who gather several times each term in different parts of the city to provide fellowship, support, and a variety of practical advice and care.
 They also organize fun activities and outings.
 To join this network, please contact the Assistant Dean of Students.

 Education of children